mzmine/mzmine_documentation/docs/index.md

 ## **What's new compared to MZmine 2?**
 MZmine 3 comes with a redesigned and fully customizable [GUI](main-window-overview.md) based on the JavaFX technology that allow an interactive visualization and validation of results from every processing step.

 A completely new data structure provides the flexibility to process any type of mass spectrometry, including LC-MS, GC-MS and MS-imaging.
-Moreover, MZmine 3 now support ion mobility, with a dedicated [LC-IM-MS data visualization](visualization_modules/ims_raw_data_overview/IM-data-visualisation.md) module and [feature detection](workflows/imsworkflow/ion-mobility-data-processing-workflow.md) algorithms.
-While offering numerous new data analysis options, significant effort was also devoted to trace memory issues and bottlenecks, resulting in an unprecendent processing performance and scalability.
+Moreover, MZmine 3 now supports ion mobility, with a dedicated [LC-IM-MS data visualization](visualization_modules/ims_raw_data_overview/IM-data-visualisation.md) module and [feature detection](workflows/imsworkflow/ion-mobility-data-processing-workflow.md) algorithms.

+Finally, significant effort was devoted to trace memory issues and bottlenecks, resulting in an unprecendent processing performance and scalability.

-Finally, recent developments have strengthened the ties to other open source projects, including the [GNPS](https://gnps.ucsd.edu/ProteoSAFe/static/gnps-splash.jsp) platform with Ion Identity Molecular Networking and the [SIRIUS](https://bio.informatik.uni-jena.de/software/sirius/) suite for _in silico_ metabolite annotation.
+**COMING SOON!** We are implementing the [Mass Spec Query Langauge](https://github.com/rformassspectrometry/SpectraQL) (MassQL) to explore your MS data with human-readable, succinct queries!
+The project is suppported by the [Google Summer of Code](https://summerofcode.withgoogle.com/) program.

 ---